Advertisement

 It's a clear sign that winter is here.
 The days are noticeably shorter, darker and colder, you've got out your woolly jumpers, the heating is on, you've topped up the antifreeze in your car and maybe even begun to make Christmas plans.
 But have you given any thought to your cat?
 Making sure you take good care of your cat should also be on your winter to-do list as the weather conditions deteriorate.

-It is important to protect your cat in the winter and make sure he is warm.
-Certainly, some cats have thick fur and will be acclimated to the weather change but they are a few hazards for your cat you need to look out for.
-Find out how to protect your cat this winter so you can ensure your feline friends thrive during winter.
+It is important to protect your cat in the winter and make sure they are warm.
+Certainly, some cats have thick fur and will be acclimated to the weather change but there are a few hazards you need to look out for.
+Find out how to protect your cat this winter!

 Fur definitely helps your cat to be warm in the winter.
 They have a thick undercoat which protects them from the cold and also has waterproof properties to help them cope with extreme temperatures.
-The cat's fur is a great insulation, it keeps your cat warmer in the winter and cooler in the summer.
-But cats who don't have any hair or a very short coat won't be able to maintain the warmth as cats with longer hair would.
-Cats with short hair won't be insulated for so long as the body heat radiates off their bodies faster.
-If you have a cat with short hair or none at all, make sure you provide a warm area in your house (with blankets for example) and don't let it stay outside for a long time.
+Cat fur is a great insulation, it keeps your cat warmer in the winter and cooler in the summer.
+But cats who don't have any fur or who have a very short coat won't be able to maintain the warmth as cats with longer fur would.
+Cats with short coats won't be insulated for long as body heat radiates off their bodies faster.
+If you have a cat with a short coat or no fur at all, make sure you provide a warm area in your house (with blankets for example) and don't let them stay outside for too long.

 Cats naturally have a thicker coat in winter as the amount of undercoat increases.
-They will therefore moult, meaning their summer coat will be replaced by their winter coat.
-An indoor cat won't moult as much as an outdoor cat.
-Indeed, the indoor cat will be used to the temperature at home.
+They will therefore shed, meaning their summer coat will be replaced by their winter coat.
+An indoor cat won't shed as much as an outdoor cat.
+Indeed, indoor cats are used to the temperature at home.

 How cold is too cold for cats?